lotcz/theSeed/doc/beehive.md

 =====

 - water flows through ground, then drops
+- rotate objects when rolling and keep rotation
+- add health indicator and improve lives indicator
 - control menu with keyboard
 - when crawling, pull item behind
 - makers to turn heads